Prince Edward Island

 Dams, dykes and fishways

-Across Atlantic Canada, DUC manages more than 52,000 acres of wetlands and 550 water controls and dykes.
+Across Atlantic Canada, DUC manages nearly 129,000 acres of wetlands and 550 water controls and dykes.
 One hundred and sixty of these projects are equipped with fishways to help fish pass in and out of wetlands.
 DUC will rebuild key projects on an annual basis so that these habitats continue to sustain waterfowl, fish and other wildlife.

 World-class scientists at DUC are discovering the impacts of human activity on Atlantic Canada’s landscape, and these discoveries are helping inform public policy.
 They’re providing answers to some of the provinces’ most pressing environmental concerns.
 From fishways to salt marsh restoration, our research is making a difference for wildlife and people.